-If the tax authorities base an additional tax for an assessment year on elements that have already been taxed in another assessment year, the taxpayer may file a complaint against the previous tax bill based on the same elements within one year and three working days of the sending of the additional tax bill (Article 373 CIR1992).
+If the tax authorities base an additional tax for an assessment year on elements that have already been taxed in another assessment year, the taxpayer may file a complaint against the previous tax bill based on the same elements within one year and three working days of the sending of the additional tax bill (Article 373 CIR92).

-The taxpayer may request the tax director to revisit his or her decision regarding the complaint within three months after it has been made provided that the taxpayer does not bring the case before a court before making this request The tax director's decision on the complaint or on the application for revision becomes final if the taxpayer does not bring the case before the court within three months and three days (Article 375 CIR1992; see Section III.i.).
+The taxpayer may request the tax director to revisit his decision regarding the complaint within three months after it has been made, provided that the taxpayer does not bring the case before a court before making this request.
+The tax director's decision on the complaint or on the application for revision becomes final if the taxpayer does not bring the case before the court within three months and three days (Article 375 CIR92; see heading 'Petition before the tribunal').

-vi Tax rescission
+Tax rescission

-The tax director may also rescind surtaxes resulting from clerical errors or misunderstandings of facts, double taxation or evidence that could not be invoked in a timely fashion for reasons beyond the taxpayer's power, provided that the surtaxes are brought to the director's attention within five years from 1 January of the year during which the tax has been assessed, and no decision has yet been made on a complaint against the contested surtax (Article 376/1 CIR1992).^[37]
+The tax director may also rescind surtaxes resulting from clerical errors or misunderstandings of facts, double taxation or evidence that could not be invoked in a timely fashion for reasons beyond the taxpayer's power, provided that the surtaxes are brought to the director's attention within five years from 1 January of the year during which the tax has been assessed, and no decision has yet been made on a complaint against the contested surtax (Article 376 CIR92).
+[34]

-An error that results from a standpoint of the taxpayer when filing in the tax return is not a clerical error.^[38] When the reported profit appears from the financial statements, the taxpayer cannot amend the results of a choice it made when establishing those statements, as opposed to an erroneous recording of a transaction.^[39]
+An error that results from a standpoint of the taxpayer when filing in the tax return is not a clerical error.
+When the reported profit appears from the financial statements, the taxpayer cannot amend the results of a choice it made when establishing those statements, as opposed to an erroneous recording of a transaction.
+[36]

-New legislation or case law cannot be viewed as new circumstances that may lead to rescission.^[40] However, if the Constitutional Court holds that a tax law provision conflicts with the Constitution, the taxpayer may request that a tax imposed by virtue of such a provision be rescinded even if the Constitutional Court's decision has been officially released within the six-month period allowed to file a complaint and the taxpayer omitted to file a complaint in a timely manner (see Section II.iv).^[41]
+New legislation or case law cannot be viewed as new circumstances that may lead to rescission.
+However, if the Constitutional Court holds that a tax law provision conflicts with the Constitution, the taxpayer may request that a tax imposed by virtue of such a provision be rescinded even if the Constitutional Court's decision has been officially released within the six-month period allowed to file a complaint and the taxpayer omitted to file a complaint in a timely manner (see heading 'Preliminary rulings').
+[38]